ccmucdenver/ccm-docs/docs/python.md

 ## Managing Python packages
 Python packages are evolving fast, and many depend on specific versions of other packages.
-Package managers have been created to install the packages user requires with their dependences automatically, but sometimes a combination of versions that would satisfy all dependence does not exist.
+Package managers have been created to install the packages user requires with their dependences automatically, but sometimes a combination of versions that would satisfy all dependences does not exist.

 You can use the system-provided Python, or our tensorflow.sif singularity container, each with their collection of packages.
 But no fixed collection of Python packages can satisfy everyone's needs.